Selective Nerve Root Block Treatment Q&A

 • If the pain subsides after injection into the suspected nerve root, it can be assumed that the correct nerve has been treated.

-Initially, numbness and/or pain relief is felt from the anesthetic component of the injection.
+Initially, numbness and/or pain relief are felt from the anesthetic component of the injection.
 This may last for up to one day following the procedure.
 Once the numbing medication wears off, previous symptoms may return.
 Light activity is usually permitted during the first 24 hours, but strenuous activity should be avoided until after 24 hours.
-Our clinics are located in Frisco TX, and Mesquite TX.
-For more information, Contact us today or book an appointment online.
-We serve patients from Dallas TX, Frisco TX, Mesquite TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, Denton TX, and surrounding areas.
+Our clinics are located in Frisco, TX, Sunnyvale, TX, and Mesquite, TX.
+For more information, contact us today or book an appointment online.
+We serve patients from Dallas TX, Frisco TX, Mesquite TX, Sunnyvale TX, Plano TX, Garland TX, Forney TX, Cedar Hill TX, Denton TX, Balch Springs TX, and surrounding areas.

 *Individual Result May Vary*